Nahid Islam: Early activism

-July Revolution
+July Uprising

 Nahid became a coordinator for the Students Against Discrimination, which organized protests advocating for quota reforms in government jobs.
 The movement later expanded into a non-cooperation campaign demanding the resignation of Sheikh Hasina and her government.

 Abduction and detainment

 Nahid gained national attention in mid-July 2024 when he and five other coordinators were detained by the Detective Branch (DB) as the protests escalated.
 At midnight on 19 July 2024, he was reportedly taken from a house in Sabujbagh by approximately 25 men in plain clothing.
 He was blindfolded, handcuffed, and transported to a location where he was questioned about his involvement in the student movement and subjected to mistreatment.
-On 21 July he was found unconscious and injured under a bridge in Purbachal.
+On 21 July, he was found unconscious and injured under a bridge in Purbachal.
 On July 26, he was apprehended at Gonoshasthaya Nagar Hospital in Dhanmondi by individuals identifying themselves as members of various intelligence agencies, including the Dhaka Metropolitan Police's DB.

 The DB later confirmed that they had taken Nahid and five other coordinators of the Students Against Discrimination into custody for "safety reasons".
 Subsequently, Nahid and other coordinators issued a statement from the DB headquarters urging the protesters to call off the demonstrations, citing that the movement's main objective of reforming the quotas had been achieved.
 However, Nahid later clarified that he had been coerced into making the statement.

-Fall of Sheikh Hasina and aftermath

 Shortly afterwards, Nahid delivered the one-point demand on behalf of students involved in the movement demanding Hasina's resignation.
 Following the resignation and departure of Hasina to India, Nahid stated that their objectives were not fully achieved.
-The group then aimed to "abolish fascist systems forever" and called on Nobel laureate Muhammad Yunus to lead an interim government, which Yunus agreed to.
+The group then aimed to "abolish fascist systems forever" and called on Muhammad Yunus to lead an interim government, which he agreed to.